 Please note that this isn’t very common in the Army.
 Normally, you get a few “chances” to correct your behavior or performance.
 Or, you get a “less than stellar” evaluation report.
-During my 15 years, I only knew one person that actually received a “Relief for Cause” OER.
+During my 15-years of service, I only knew one person that received a “Relief for Cause” OER.
 And I met plenty of people who weren’t very good at their job or they got “informally” fired by being moved to a new duty position ahead of schedule.

 Reasons for a Relief for Cause OER

 In most cases, a Relief for Cause happens when a rater loses confidence in a subordinate’s ability to successfully perform their job due to misconduct, poor judgment, the subordinate’s inability to complete assigned duties, or for similar reasons.
 When this happens, the rater has the authority to formally relieve the subordinate officer.